Nolan Gorman Player Props: Cardinals vs. Guardians

 Nolan Gorman At The Plate

-- Gorman leads St. Louis with 46 hits, batting .289 this season with 23 extra-base hits.
+- Gorman has 46 hits, which ranks first among St. Louis hitters this season, while batting .282 with 23 extra-base hits.

-- Among qualifying hitters in baseball, his batting average ranks 31st, his on-base percentage ranks 18th, and he is third in the league in slugging.
+- Among qualified batters in MLB action, his batting average ranks 42nd, his on-base percentage ranks 18th, and he is third in the league in slugging.

-- Gorman has picked up a hit in 34 of 47 games this season, with multiple hits nine times.
+- Gorman has picked up a hit in 70.8% of his 48 games this year, with more than one hit in 18.8% of those games.

+- In 22.9% of his games this year, he has hit a long ball, and 6.9% of his trips to the dish.

-- Gorman has driven home a run in 20 games this year (42.6%), including more than one RBI in 21.3% of his games and producing three or more of his team's runs on six occasions..
+- In 20 games this year (41.7%), Gorman has picked up an RBI, and in 10 of those games (20.8%) he had more than one.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.